Last update: 6/5/2021

 Guests must wear masks at all times at all attractions.
 Museums are currently operating at only 30% of their usual capacity and within curfew hours.
 Theaters and casinos are also operating at 30% capacity.
 Golf courses are open within curfew hours.

-Tours that are operating will be limited to two tour groups a day.
+Tours that are operating have limited capacities, so it is a good idea to make reservations for any tours you are interested in.
 Guests must keep a distance of 6 feet away from others who are not in their family group and must wear masks at all times.
 Tour guides will have hand sanitizer for guests to use.

 Restaurants that are open in Puerto Rico